mgeeky/DET/README.md

 DET (extensible) Data Exfiltration Toolkit
 =======

 DET (is provided AS IS), is a proof of concept to perform Data Exfiltration using either single or multiple channel(s) at the same time.

-**This is a Proof of Concept aimed at identifying possible DLP failures.
-This should never be used to exfiltrate sensitive/live data (say on an assessment)**

 The idea was to create a generic toolkit to plug any kind of protocol/service to test implmented Network Monitoring and Data Leakage Prevention (DLP) solutions configuration, against different data exfiltration techniques.

-The primary repository has now moved to [here](https://github.com/PaulSec/DET).

 # Slides